 The General Data Protection Regulation (GDPR) & the Data Protection Act 2018

-The GDPR gives you a right of access to the data which organizations hold about you, and specifies how that data can be gathered, used and disseminated.
+The UK GDPR gives you a right of access to the data which organizations hold about you, and specifies how that data can be gathered, used and disseminated.
 The regulation governs the collection, retention, and transmission of information held about living individuals and the rights of those individuals to see this information.
 All departments within the University must be aware of the potentially far-reaching effects of this regulation.
 Those that record and use personal information are required to follow seven data protection principles.

-The GDPR has direct effect across all EU member states.
+The UK GDPR has direct effect across all EU member states.
 This means organisations will still have to comply with this regulation and we will still have to look to the GDPR for most legal obligations.
-However, the GDPR gives member states limited opportunities to make provisions for how it applies in their country.
+However, the UK GDPR gives member states limited opportunities to make provisions for how it applies in their country.
 One element of the DPA 2018 is the details of these.
-It is therefore important the GDPR and the DPA 2018 are read side by side.
+It is therefore important the UK GDPR and the DPA 2018 are read side by side.

 All departments within the University must be aware of the potentially far-reaching effects of this regulation.
 Those that record and use personal information are required to follow seven data protection principles.
 In particular, personal data must: